Skip to Main Content

 Eligibility

 Sale permits are available to bona fide organizations such as organizing committees, service clubs, sport groups, and community service groups.
-Temporary organizations set up to fundraise for specific disaster relief or community needs may also qualify for sale permits.
-Businesses may obtain up to six sale permits per year, while individuals may qualify for no more than one sale permit per year for private family functions only.
+Temporary organizations set up to fundraise for specific disaster relief or community needs may also qualify for Sale permits.

-An applicant that doesn’t fit the above criteria may still be able to get a sale permit if the liquor is sold and served by a commercial liquor permittee that is authorized to cater special occasion events.
+An applicant that doesn’t fit the above criteria or limits may still be able to obtain a Sale Special Occasion Permit if the liquor is sold and served by an SLGA licensed commercial liquor permittee has a catering permit or catering endorsement.
+A list of commercial liquor permittees providing alcohol catering can be obtained by emailing SLGA

 How To Apply